Embarcadero/InterBase-Docker/README.md

            radstudio/interbase:latest
 ```

-Here’s a polished addition to your README to highlight the new restore feature:

----

 ### 🗄️ Creating a New Database

 You can create a new InterBase database during container startup using the following variables: